Wrapped stASTR (WSTASTR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wrapped stASTR Historical Price

-According to the latest data gathered on Wrapped stASTR live price page, the current price of Wrapped stASTR is 0.02990167USD.
-The circulating supply of Wrapped stASTR(WSTASTR) is 29.74M WSTASTR , giving it a market capitalization of $889.15K.
+According to the latest data gathered on Wrapped stASTR live price page, the current price of Wrapped stASTR is 0.02909806USD.
+The circulating supply of Wrapped stASTR(WSTASTR) is 29.74M WSTASTR , giving it a market capitalization of $865.25K.

 The Wrapped stASTR Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WSTASTR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.